Practice Areas

 Hours of Service:

-Colorado has adopted the entirety of Part 395 of the Federal Regulations with a few exceptions.
+Colorado has adopted the entirety of Part 395 of the Federal Regulations, with a few exceptions.
 For example, Section 395.3 is not applicable to governmental and public utility drivers working an emergency, as defined in Sec 390.5, provided that drivers continue to comply with Sec.
 395.1(e)(5) or Sec.
 395.8 recording their hours of service.
 The motor carrier must document this local emergency.

 Parts and Accessories:

-Colorado has adopted the entirety of Part 393 of the Federal Regulations with some differences.
+Colorado has adopted the entirety of Part 393 of the Federal Regulations, with some differences.
 One notable exception is that Sec.
 393.48 and Sec.
-393.49 do not apply to trailers that have hydraulic surge breaks if the GCWR 26,000 pounds and they comply with the other rules concerning surge breaks in Colorado .
+393.49 do not apply to trailers that have hydraulic surge breaks if the GCWR is 26,000 pounds and they comply with the other rules concerning surge breaks in Colorado .

 Crash reports are available from: